janeshdev/I-don-t-know-fortran/README.md

 In the above code `95` is just used arbitrarily.

-### Allocatable arrays in Fortran 90
+### Allocatable arrays in FORTRAN 90

-In Fortran 90, one can assign allocatable arrays with the syntax as follows:
+In FORTRAN 90, one can assign allocatable arrays with the syntax as follows:

 	REAL,ALLOCATABLE,DIMENSION(:)::RSSBCW
 	REAL, ALLOCATABLE, DIMENSION(:,:):: TESTDF